 Henrietta is at the forefront of the tea revolution - replacing industrial grade bags with the highest quality leaves.
-She works with chefs and sommeliers to pair flavours and created bespoke blends for some of the best restaurants in the world including Noma in Copenhagen, Momofuku in New York and Claridge’s in the UK.
+She works with chefs and sommeliers to pair flavours and has created bespoke blends for some of the best restaurants in the world, including Noma in Copenhagen, 11 Madison Park in New York and Claridge’s in the UK.
 Henrietta travels the world working directly with small independent tea gardens from the Shire Highlands of Malawi to the foothills of the Himalayas.
-By sourcing direct from the farms she is able to secure unique harvests and ensure that they are crafted using sustainable practices to benefit both the land and the people who live on it.
+As an advocate for flavour, Henrietta is ceaselessly adventuring and collaborating.

 Cecillia is a governance specialist with a particular focus on issues of accountability and transparency from a gender and youth perspective.
 She started her career as a local governance practitioner in the UK, where she worked on innovative economic development projects and supported senior politicians.
 She went on to implement institutional capacity building for local governments, providing training and technical assistance to central and local government politicians and practitioners across the Commonwealth.
 After five years working directly in a Political context she moved to the demand side of governance, developing programmes on citizen-led accountability, active citizenship and natural resource governance.
 She is now based in Lilongwe, as the Regional Governance Lead for Oxfam’s programmes in Southern Africa.